bmehder/NostalgiaPHP/content/pages/about/blink/index.md

 ---
 title: Blink Reactivity
-description: Demo of the Blink (Slank) reactivity system.
+description: Blink is a dead-simple reactive signal system for JavaScript — no tooling, no build steps, no opinions.
 date: 2025-09-06
 ---